Puppy (Fluke album): Overview

-The track "YKK" was used in the 2010 film The Experiment.
+The track "YKK" is featured in the 2010 film The Experiment.

-The number of Fluke's live shows decreased significantly after the release of Puppy owing to their personal commitments to young families.
+The number of Fluke's live shows decreased significantly after the release of Puppy, owing to their personal commitments to young families.
 In the few shows since, they have opted for the Fluke DJs set up, which uses "a battery of laptops and the odd deck" rather than focusing on their live band, an approach which Jon Fugler subsequently referred to as "good fun, but ultimately flawed for the dancefloor."

 Reception

-The album was not received well critically with most of the critics labelling the album as dated.
+The album received mixed reviews, with most of the critics labelling the album as dated.
 Andy Gill of The Independent wrote: